Computational-Psychiatry/3DI/README.md

 python prepare_BFM.py
 ```

-Also, you need to unpack the landmark models etc.
+Also, you need to unpack the landmark models etc. in the same directory
 ```
 tar -xvzf lmodels.tar.gz
 ```